History of World Spine Day

-Since 2012, we have been coordinating World Spine Day in collaboration with organizations around the world.
-This October 16, 2018 will mark the seventh official World Spine Day and we’re calling on people and organizations around the world to join together to raise awareness around the prevention and effective management of spinal conditions.
+Since 2008, the World Federation of Chiropractic has been coordinating World Spine Day in collaboration with organizations around the world.
+This October 16, 2022 will mark the fourteenth official World Spine Day.
+We’re calling on people and organizations around the world to join together to raise awareness around the prevention and effective management of spinal conditions.

-Populations in under-serviced parts of the world often have no access to conventional healthcare resources to care for spinal pain and disability.
-Often relying on traditional healers, even those who are seen in hospital are often only given anti-inflammatory medication.
+Populations in under-served parts of the world often have no access to conventional healthcare resources to care for spinal pain and disability.
+With many relying on traditional healers, even those who are seen in hospitals have limited access to evidence-based resources.
 Dedicated spinal health professionals do not exist in many parts of the world, so education and self-help is key.
 Even in high-income countries, back pain afflicts many millions of people, resulting in an enormous impact on industry and the economy.

 The aims of WSD:

-- Raise awareness about spinal health and spine disorders to individuals, communities, professionals and all stakeholders associated with spine care;
+- To raise awareness about spinal health and spine disorders among individuals, communities, professionals and all stakeholders associated with spine care;

 - To provide a forum for ongoing discussion about the burden of spinal disorders and the sharing of best practices; and

 - To promote an interdisciplinary, collaborative approach to easing the burden of spinal disorders.